gateio/gateapi-python/docs/SpotApi.md

 # Create an instance of the API class
 api_instance = gate_api.SpotApi(api_client)
 order_id = '12345' # str | The order ID returned when the order was successfully created or the custom ID specified by the user's creation (i.e. the `text` field).
 Operations based on custom IDs can only be checked in pending orders.
-Only order ID can be used after the order is finished (transaction/cancel) currency_pair = 'BTC_USDT' # str | Specify the transaction pair to query.
-If you are querying pending order records, this field is traded records, this field can be left blank. account = 'spot' # str | Specify query account. (optional)
+Only order ID can be used after the order is finished (transaction/cancel) currency_pair = 'BTC_USDT' # str | Specify the trading pair to query.
+This field is required when querying pending order records.
+This field can be omitted when querying filled order records. account = 'spot' # str | Specify query account (optional)

 try:
-    # Get a single order.
+    # Query single order details
     api_response = api_instance.get_order(order_id, currency_pair, account=account)
     print(api_response)
 except GateApiException as ex: